Area between Whitby and Scarborough, North Yorkshire, United Kingdom

 A shaft headframe will be sunk approximately 100m below the surface from which two vertical shafts will further be sunk to a depth of approximately 1,500m to extract the polyhalite seam.
 An incline could further be mined to access the deeper basin seam in future.

-The project further involves the construction of an underground mineral transport system (MTS) from the mine to a proposed new materials handling facility (MHF) at Wilton on Teesside.
-The MTS will be a mining tunnel accommodating conveyer belts, operational cables and services, and a maintenance vehicle or transit system.
+The project further involves the construction of an underground mineral transport system (MTS) from the mine to a proposed new material handling facility (MHF) at Wilton on Teesside.
+The MTS will be a mining tunnel accommodating conveyor belts, operational cables and services, and a maintenance vehicle or transit system.

-Sirius Minerals (the company) signed a 1.75mtpa capacity marketing agreement with Keytrade in February 2013 and an offtake contract with Yunnan TCT Yong-Zhe Company (TCT) in June, for the sale of 1mtpa of polyhalite for 10 years starting from 2017.
-In July, the company also committed to supply 700,000t per annum of polyhalite in total to customers in Mexico, Chile, Ecuador and Thailand.
+Sirius Minerals (the company) signed a 1.75Mtpa capacity marketing agreement with Keytrade in February 2013 and an offtake contract with Yunnan TCT Yong-Zhe Company (TCT) in June, for the sale of 1mtpa of polyhalite for ten years starting from 2017.
+In July, the company also committed to supplying 700,000tpa of polyhalite in total to customers in Mexico, Chile, Ecuador and Thailand.

-In September, it signed a memorandum of understanding (MoU) with Sinoagri for sale of 500,000t per annum of polyhalite from the project for ten years, and framework sales agreements (FSAs) with customers in Africa and Latin America.
-Two more MoUs for a capacity of 500,000t per annum each were further signed with Chinese customers the following month and another MoU for a capacity of 500,000mtpa with Sichuan AMPC in December.
+In September, it signed a memorandum of understanding (MoU) with Sinoagri for the sale of 500,000tpa of polyhalite from the project for ten years, and framework sales agreements (FSAs) with customers in Africa and Latin America.
+Two more MoUs for a capacity of 500,000tpa each were further signed with Chinese customers the following month and another MoU for a capacity of 500,000Mtpa with Sichuan AMPC in December.

 The DFS report is being prepared by Bechtel.
 Arup provided assistance to York Potash (YPL) in preparing certain planning applications for the project.